Don't miss the opportunity

 Some locations you can try are your site’s homepage and product pages, a sidebar and splash screen on your blog, and your social media pages.

-Also pay attention at the most effective moments for your CTA to appear.
+Also, pay attention to the most effective moments for your CTA to appear.
 For example: when someone finishes reading your blog post, when they create a profile on your site, or when they complete a purchase.

 Of course, your CTAs can only succeed if people are engaging with your site, blogs, and social media activity – which is where content strategy comes in.